 - Rolling Admission begins January 15

 The Freshman Advantage Nursing Program is the only exception to these deadlines.
-Nursing applicants should also review the Freshman Advantage schedule.
+Nursing applicants should review the Freshman Advantage schedule.

 Application deadlines for Spring Semester admission are as follows: